lizhh268/ShadowMaskFormer/README.md

-# ShadowMaskFormer
+# ShadowMaskFormer (IEEE Trans.
+AI-2025)
-A transformer-based approach for image shadow removal.
+A simple yet novel transformer-based approach for image shadow removal.
 This repository includes code for the following paper:

 # 🚀 ShadowMaskFormer: Mask Augmented Patch Embedding for Shadow Removal